V16 engine: Prototype cars

 The 2003 Cadillac Sixteen concept car was unveiled with a 13.6 L V16 engine, which was based on the General Motors LS V8 engines.
 The following year, the Rolls-Royce 100EX concept car was unveiled with a 9.0 L V16 engine.
 The car featured in the film Johnny English Reborn is powered by this V16 engine.

 The 2017 Devel Sixteen Prototype used a quad-turbo 12.3 L V16 engine.

 Racing cars

 The first known use of a V16 in motor racing was the Maserati Tipo V4 car used in Grand Prix racing.
 The Tipo V4 debuted at Monza in 1929 and achieved a world speed record of 152.8 mph at an event in Cremona, Italy.

+1931 Miller V16 Racing Car is powered by the only V16 automotive engine Harry Miller ever built.
+The revolutionary 300-horsepower, 45-degree V16 Miller engine was originally destined for a super-fast Cord.

 At the 1931 Indianapolis 500, a custom-built V16 engine was fitted to a Cord "supercar" driven by Shorty Cantlon.
 The car was competitive, charging from 26th on the grid to 3rd, but was slowed by unreliability, further exacerbated by having to change all sixteen spark plugs.
 The following year, Bryan Saulpaugh qualified the car in third position.
 The car suffered a broken oil line on lap 55 and their race was over.
 Shortly after the race the V16 was removed and replaced with a conventional Miller four-cylinder engine.